Free up precious space with flexible portable simulation technology!

 As a result, recording and debriefing of simulation exercises are only possible within certain spaces and dedicated rooms.
 The permanently installed cameras, microphones, computers, and servers of the simulation recording systems only allow for the exercises to be recorded in a number of rooms.

-Export Manager at Nordic Simulators, Ville Mäkelä, will discuss how simulation centers can free up precious space with flexible portable simulation technology in an upcoming HealthySimulation.com webinar entitled “How to Save Costs and Space With Portable Simulation Recording Technology from Nordic Simulators” on Thursday, April 29 at 3 p.m.
-EST.
+Export Manager at Nordic Simulators, Ville Mäkelä, discussed how simulation centers can free up precious space with flexible portable simulation technology in HealthySimulation.com webinar entitled “How to Save Costs and Space With Portable Simulation Recording Technology from Nordic Simulators”.

-Throughout his presentation, Mäkelä will elaborate on how mobile debriefing solutions can save simulation centers money.
+Throughout his presentation, Mäkelä elaborated on how mobile debriefing solutions can save simulation centers money.
 To maximize the use of resources, mobile systems can also easily be shared between different faculties, departments and organizations, resulting in a much higher utilization rate when compared to permanently installed systems.

 The future is in in-situ simulation training and mobile recording and debriefing systems